bigbinary/org_incineration/README.md

 ```

-Include the `IncineratableConcern` in your Organization model.
+Include the `IncinerableConcern` in your Organization model.

 ### Background Job